- How it Works

 - Somatic cell therapy medicinal products: which contain cells that have been manipulated to alter their biological characteristics, or contain donor cells that are not intended for the same essential function in the recipient

-- Tissue engineered products: which contain cell or tissues which may be embedded within a bio-material or matrices and that are engineered to regenerate, repair or replace human tissues
+- Tissue-engineered products: which contain cells or tissues which may be embedded within a bio-material or matrices and that are engineered to regenerate, repair or replace human tissues

 - Gene therapy medicinal products: that work by inserting a recombinant gene into the cells of a patient by means of a vector, usually a virus, to elicit their therapeutic effect and treat disease.

 - Combined ATMPs: which contain engineered cells in combination with 1 or more medical devices which are an integral part of the product